 C2W is an individual-driven research training and career development programme for Experienced Researchers (ERs), based on incoming mobility.
 C2W aims to provide ERs with the expertise and experience needed to become the next generation of leaders with strong expertise and interdisciplinary skills.
 C2W will offer 30 fellowships of 24 months each.
-C2W will have a bottom-up approach, which means that Fellows will be free to choose their research topic (provided it falls within the competence of UMONS or UNamur) and their principal supervisor (more than 400 possible Principal Investigators (PIs)).
+C2W will have a bottom-up approach, which means that Fellows will be free to choose their research topic (provided it falls within the competence of UMONS or UNamur) and their principal supervisor (more than 400 possible Principal Investigators (PIS)).
 C2W also offers a free choice between UMONS and UNamur as host institution.
 This choice will ensure that the proposed individual project meets the Fellows' individual training needs, and thus supports their career development.
 To ensure the interdisciplinary nature of the research, the Fellow will be supervised by a co-PI with skills in a discipline other than that of the PI.
 The programme will publish 2 calls for proposals to recruit 15 Fellows each.
+For this 2nd call, the breakdown will be 9 UMONS grants, 6 UNAMUR grants, due to the financial balance remaining in the programme.